 Lamar State College Port Arthur

-The recently approved state budget provides an additional $17.3 million to “buy down” tuition and fees at the Lamar State Colleges.
+The state budget approved in 2019 provides an additional $17.3 million to “buy down” tuition and fees at the Lamar State Colleges.
 The Board used this new money to reduce tuition and fees by an average of 25 percent, to $1,995 per semester.

 Unlike Texas community colleges, the Lamar State Colleges do not receive local tax revenue, requiring them to charge higher tuition and fees to make up the difference.
-The average tuition at a Texas community college is about $1,000 per semester for a full-time, in-district student.
-By comparison, the average tuition and fees at a Lamar State College last year were approximately $2,800.
+Average tuition at a Texas community college are approximately $1,000 per semester for a full-time, in-district student.
+By comparison, the average tuition and fees at a Lamar State College before the tuition cut were approximately $2,800.